bullet-train-co/bullet_train-core/docs/billing/stripe.md

 This "products" list is what Stripe will display to users as upgrade and downgrade options in the customer portal.
 You shouldn't list any products here that aren't properly configured in your Rails app, otherwise the resulting webhook will fail to process.
 If you want to stop offering a plan, you should remove it from this list as well.

-## 8. Test Webhooks by Managing a Subscription
+## 8. Finalize Webhooks Testing by Managing a Subscription

 In the same account where you created your first test subscription, go into the "billing" menu and click "manage" on that subscription.
 This will take you to the Stripe Billing customer portal.